-Jean serves as the chief executive of Foros, which he founded in 2009.
-Foros has been ranked among the top 15 M&A advisors and among the five top independent advisory firms in the U.S by league table providers.
+Jean is the CEO of Foros, which he founded in 2009 in the midst of the financial crisis to provide corporate clients differentiated strategic and financial advice focused on shareholder value creation.
+Foros has been ranked among the top M&A advisors and among top independent advisory firms in the U.S. by league table providers.
 The Financial Times called Foros one of the “big fish among the boutique investment banks.”

 Prior to founding Foros, Jean was Americas Head of Mergers & Acquisitions and a member of the Global Banking Executive Committee at Deutsche Bank.
 Under Jean’s leadership, Deutsche Bank rose from number twelve in the U.S. M&A league tables in 2006 to number five in 2008, according to Thomson Financial.
 Prior to joining Deutsche Bank in early 2006, Jean was a Managing Director and Co-Head of Mergers & Acquisitions in the Technology, Media and Telecommunications Investment Banking Group at Goldman, Sachs & Co.
 At Goldman Sachs, he also worked as a senior banker in the M&A and Financial Institutions Groups.
 Prior to joining Goldman Sachs in 1998, Jean was a Vice President in J.P.
 Morgan’s Technology, Media and Telecommunications Investment Banking Group.